THE LAST DAUGHTER OF KRYPTON

 A ripping sound filled the car, and Martha looked to see the girl had torn a cuff off the jacket.
 The little girl blinked at it and promptly stuffed the corner in her mouth.

-Martha smiled, and pulled the piece free.
+Martha smiled, and pulled the fabric free.
 Not all put off by the strange sign of strength.
-The little not at all offended by the action beamed up at Martha.
+The little not at all upset by the action beamed up at Martha.

 "Oh Martha," Jonathan moaned, "No."

 "We need to think of names," Martha said ignoring him.

 "I always liked names starting with C," She continued.